glenlakehoa/declaration/01-article1-definitions.md

 association.

 "Maintained Single-Family Homes":  shall mean any and all Lots within the Community or annexed into the Community developed with detached single-family homes upon which the Association provides yard and exterior grounds maintenance.
-Such Lots containing maintained Single-Family Homes shall be subject to all special provisions of the Declaration pertaining to Maintained Single-Family Homes and special Assessments pertaining to Maintained Single-Family Homes.
+Such Lots containing maintained Single-Family Homes shall be subject to all special provisions of the Declaration pertaining to Maintained Single-Family Homes and special Assessments pertaining to Maintained Single-Family Homes.[^1]

-*(the definition of the term "Maintained Single-Family Homes" was changed in the Third Amendment to the Covenants - Ed.)*
+[^1]: the definition of the term "Maintained Single-Family Homes" was changed in the Third Amendment to the Covenants - Ed.

 "Member": shall mean and refer to every person who is a member of the Association.